plenigo/plenigo_wordpress_plugin/readme.txt

 == Changelog ==
 = 1.1.24 - Teaser customization =
-- Feature: Now you can customize how many tags / shortcodes you want to show to the user before showing the curtain.
+- Feature: Now you can customize how much content you want to show before the curtain is displayed.
+This takes precedence over the More Tag and doesn't have its side effects.

 = 1.1.23 - New cool freebie tag! =
 - Feature: Now you can create and configure a tag to prevent the payment curtain to appear.
 This allows you to give freebies from your site even if they have the payment tags installed.
-I=Great for flash sales and special discounts.
+Great for giveaways and special discounts.

 = 1.1.22 - Aesop and other plugin support =
 - Feature: Now supporting Aesop tags to be shown before showing the curtain